snydergi/snydergi.github.io/_portfolio_featured/rajod.md

 ### Goals
 The goals of this project are outlined in three sections: Fallback, Core, and Reach.

-The fallback goal of this project is to be able to move successfully in an ideal environ- ment, a smooth flat floor.
+The fallback goal of this project is to be able to move successfully in an ideal environment, a smooth flat floor.
 Accomplishing this is the first step toward improving the robot to be able to navigate uneven surfaces and jump.

 The core goal of this project is to produce a robot capable of navigating uneven surfaces, with the ability to jump at least one foot vertically, allowing for climbing stairs or